Instructions for Authors

 The papers prepared according to the given instructions can be sent electronically to E-mail address: email@example.com or two printed copies with a CD can be sent by mail to the address: Editorial Board of the ''Journal of Agricultural Sciences'', Faculty of Agriculture, Nemanjina 6, 11080 Belgrade-Zemun, Serbia.

 Editorial Board will inform the author on his/her paper status as shortly as possible after receiving the paper.
 In case of a significant delay, the author has a right to enquire about his/her own paper status.
 In case of the rejection of the paper it will not be returned to the author.
-After undertaken review and acceptance of the paper, the author is obliged to make a payment for publishing of the paper.
-The author will be sent a timely request for this payment with detailed instructions by Editorial Board of the Journal.
-The author will be sent a free copy of the journal after it has been published.
+The corresponding author will be sent a free copy of the journal after it has been published.

 All future associates are asked to prepare the paper according to the given instructions in order to facilitate the work of the Editorial Board.
 Unless the paper is prepared according to the given instructions it will not be accepted for the prospective publishing.